vitalv/vitalv.github.io/cv/index.md

   The thesis main contribution is the creation of web based tools and databases for large-scale proteomics studies on a yeast species.
   Here it is: [for the brave](http://eprints.ucm.es/38747/1/T37573.pdf){:target="blank"} (some parts are in Spanish)

-+ Before that, in 2004, I graduated with a <strong>degree in Biology</strong> at Universidad de Extremadura
++ Before that, in 2004, I got a bachelors <strong>degree in Biology</strong> at Universidad de Extremadura